The information in this article applies to:

 - Select Build> Roof> Roof Plane and draw two roof planes over the side dormer walls to form a gable condition.

-If prompted to with a Set Baseline Height dialog box, asking "Where would you like the new roof plane baseline to be located?", select "Over wall top".
+If prompted with a Set Baseline Height dialog box, asking "Where would you like the new roof plane baseline to be located?", select "Over wall top".

-- To ensure a proper ridge, use the Select Objects tool to select the ridge line edge of one of the newly drawn roof planes, click on the Join Roof Planes edit button, then click on the ridge edge of the second roof plane to join the two roof planes together.
+- To ensure a proper ridge, use the Select Objects tool to select the ridge line edge of one of the newly drawn roof planes, click on the Join Roof Planes edit tool, then click on the ridge edge of the second roof plane to join the two roof planes together.

 - Selecting each roof plane, be sure to grab the front, gable eave edge line and pull it out, creating the eave overhang.